Who are we?

 Can anyone join?

-A solid culture and values fit.
+Creat a solid culture and values fit with member families.

 What are your programs?

 Mornings (offerings): follow pre-planned 1-hr. experiences of learning, deepening, exploring, or discovering a variety of topics that are globally relevant and that which facilitators consider part of a necessary skill set to function well in our modern society.
 Please see our emerging schedule on Spring 2021 page.
 These experiences (offerings) are co-created with facilitators and/ or explorer interests.

 Afternoons (self-directed): formulated after Self-Directed Education (SDE) using Agile Learning Center (ALC) tools and processes.

 Members will work with ALC tools (Kanban board) to identify their interests.